seyi007i/ECS-with-terraform/README.md

-# Terraform Network Infrastructure Deployment
+# Terraform Network Infrastructure and ECS Deployment

 ## Description

-This document outlines the process of deploying network infrastructure using Terraform.
+This document outlines the process of deploying network infrastructure and ecs using Terraform.
+The code also includes a github action script to deploy the image to ECR.
 Terraform is an Infrastructure as Code (IaC) tool that allows you to define and provision infrastructure in a declarative way.
 The advantage of deploying infrastructure with Terraform include:

 * **Automation:** Terraform automates the provisioning process, reducing manual errors and increasing efficiency.
 * **Version Control:** Terraform configurations can be version-controlled, enabling collaboration, tracking changes, and easy rollbacks.